Work Plan

 Volunteer Driver Programs

 • Volunteer Driver TurnKey Kit: “Updated and revised by Dr. Helen Kerschner, the Volunteer Driver TurnKey Kit builds on decades of work and includes informational, educational, and technical resources.
-Under the leadership of Dr. Kerschner, Shepherd’s Centers of America is committed to expanding and supporting volunteer driver programs and the important role of these programs to ensure older adult mobility and independence.
+Under the leadership of Dr. Kerschner, Aging Forward (formerly Shepherd’s Centers of America) is committed to expanding and supporting volunteer driver programs and the important role of these programs to ensure older adult mobility and independence.
 The TurnKey Kit is available to all prospective and existing volunteer driver programs across the country.
-Please reach out to Shepherd’s Centers of America by email (staff@shepherdcenters.org) or phone (816-960-2022) for assistance.”
+Please reach out to Aging Forward by email (staff@aging-forward.org) or phone (816-960-2022) for assistance.”

 Accessible Transportation Resource Center